Frequently asked questions

 • What is shown on the evidence map?

-Each IZA World of Labor article has a map that indicates for which countries empirical evidence on this specific topic exists.
+Each World of Labour article has a map that indicates for which countries empirical evidence on this specific topic exists.
 The list of key and additional references provided in the article provides the basis for this map.

-If empirical evidence exists for one particular country, that country will be shown in a different color, varying from yellow to different shades of green.
-The color used indicates the country’s development status based on the country classification (see the FAQ "What do the different colors for each country mean on the evidence map?", for an explanation of these classifications).
+If empirical evidence exists for one particular country, that country will be shown in a different colour, varying from yellow to different shades of green.
+The colour used indicates the country’s development status based on the country classification (see the FAQ "What do the different colors for each country mean on the evidence map?", for an explanation of these classifications).

 The number shown inside the pin indicates how many relevant academic studies address this policy question.
 If you click on the pin, an overlay pops up that shows the key and additional references for an article.

-• What is the IZA World of Labor data citation convention?
+• What is the World of Labour data citation convention?

 • acknowledges the author's sources;